 Student has the option of writing a Senior Thesis in anthropology.
 Student chooses anthropology faculty mentor with whom to work to develop and carry out original research project.
-Student enrolls in 388-Senior Thesis Hours with mentor and together they agree on the terms and protocol of the research.
+Student enrolls in ANTH 388-Senior Thesis Hours with mentor and together they agree on the terms and protocol of the research.
 Both student and mentor complete and sign the ANTH 388 Senior Thesis Hours Contract.
 Students completing senior thesis in anthropology are strongly urged to present their research at the NEIU Student Research and Creative Activities Symposium or a similar professional forum.

-(optional) A NTH 388 Senior Thesis in Anthropology4 cr.
+(optional) ANTH 388 Senior Thesis in Anthropology 4 cr.

-Minor in A Anthropology (18 cr. hrs)
+Minor in Anthropology (18 cr. hrs)

-Required C Courses:

-ANTH-212 Introduction to Cultural Anthropology 3 cr.

-ANTH-213 Introduction to Archaeology 3 cr.

-ANTH-215 Introduction to Biological Anthropology 3 cr.
+ANTH-212 Introduction to Cultural Anthropology 3 c cr.
+ANTH-213 Introduction to Archaeology 3 of cr.
+ANTH-215 Introduction to Biological Anthropology 3 c cr.

-Three anthr opology electives at the 300 level, chosen in

-consultation with advisor 9 cr.

-Total 18 cr.